Social Impacts

 Freshwater

-Freshwater is a nonprofit that inspires and empowers Minnesotans to value and preserve water.
+The nonprofit Freshwater inspires and empowers Minnesotans to value and preserve water.
 It uses science to engage communities to equitably improve water today and for future generations.

-As one of Freshwater's Minnesota Water Stewards, I volunteer on water-related projects.
+-- As a Minnesota Water Steward, I volunteer on water-related projects.
 For example, in 2023, my husband and I nurtured over 50 tree seedlings in a gravel bed and gave them away to be planted in the Lily Lake watershed.

 American Institute of Professional Geologists